 parallel lines or line segments: Lines or line segments that never meet, so they are always the same distance apart; e.g., parallelogram: A quadrilateral with pairs of opposite sides that are parallel; e.g., pattern rule: An algebraic expression that you can use to figure out the value of a term if you know the term number, or vice versa; e.g., for the pattern 4, 7, 10, 13, 16, ..., the pattern rule is 3f + 1, where f is the term number and the value of the expression is the term value pentagon: A polygon with five sides; a regular pentagon has five congruent sides and five congruent angles; e.g., percent: A special ratio that compares a number to 100 using the symbol %; e.g., if 3 out of 4 students are girls, then 75% are girls because $\frac{3}{4} = \frac{75}{100} = 75\%$ perimeter: 1.
-The boundary or outline of a 2-D shape 2.
-The length of the boundary period: A group of three digits in a number, often separated by a comma or a space; e.g., in the number 458,675, the thousands period is 458 and the ones period is 675 perpendicular: At a right angle perpendicular (line segment): A line segment that is at a right angle to another line segment; e.g.,

-These are all pentagons.
-The first shape is a regular pentagon place value: The value of a digit depends on its place in the number; e.g., in the number 123.4, the digit 3 has a value of 3 because it is in the ones place, the digit 2 has a value of 20 because it is in the tens place, and so on plot (a point): Locate a point on a coordinate grid using its coordinates polygon: A closed 2-D shape with three or more sides; e.g., triangle, guadrilateral, pentagon, and so on population: The entire group of subjects that you are interested in collecting data about; e.g., for collecting data about the favourite type of memo of students at a school, the population is all of the students in the school possible outcome: A thing that could happen in a probability situation; e.g., when you roll a die, there are six possible outcomes: 1, 2, 3, 4, 5, and 6 power: A numerical expression that shows repeated multiplication; a power has a base and an exponent; the exponent tells how many equal factors there are in a power; sometimes the exponent is also called the power; e.g., the power $5^3$ is a shorter way of writing $5 \times 5 \times 5$ :
+The boundary or outline of a2-D shape 2.
+The length of the boundary period: A group of three digits in a number, often separated by a comma or a space; e.g., in the number 458,675, the thousands period is 458 and the ones period is 675 perpendicular: At a right angle perpendicular (line segment): A line segment that is at a right angle to another line segment; e.g., π (pi): The result of dividing the circumference of any circle by its diameter; it has a value of place value: The value of a digit depends on its place in the number; e.g., in the number 123.4, the digit 3 has a value of 3 because it is in the ones place, the digit 2 has a value of 20 because it is in the tens place, and so on plot (a point): Locate a point on a coordinate grid using its coordinates polygon: A closed 2-D shape with three or more sides; e.g., triangle, quadrilateral, pentagon, and so on population: The entire group of subjects that you are interested in collecting data about; e.g., for collecting data about the favourite type of memo of students at a school, the population is all of the students in the school possible outcome: A thing that could happen in a probability situation; e.g., when you roll a die, there are six possible outcomes: 1, 2, 3, 4, 5, and 6 power: A numerical expression that shows repeated multiplication; a power has a base and an exponent; the exponent tells how many equal factors there are in a power; sometimes the exponent is also called the power; e.g., the power 5^3 is a shorter way of writing $5 \times 5 \times 5$: